A concise guide to the things to do in Vietnam

 If I ever go back and I am asked to pick just one of the places to visit in Vietnam, I’d go to Sapa and hike the Fansipan mountain.
 I instantly fell in love with the atmosphere, the views and the people.
 This is the most indigenous region of Vietnam, an area where the Hmong minorities live following a traditional lifestyle and a place to fully grasp how multicultural the country is.

 I love hiking, and one of the best things to do in Vietnam is following one of the incredible hiking trails in the region of Sapa.
 However, exploring this region requires time, and unfortunately I didn’t have much.
-We went on a hike around the lovely village of Bac Ha, during which we hardly met anybody, we crossed beautiful green fields and met local families.
+We went on a hiking tour of Sapa and beyond, that also took us around the lovely village of Bac Ha, during which we hardly met anybody, we crossed beautiful green fields and met local families.

 The other hike followed an easy route from Sapa, one of the top places to visit in Vietnam, to the Black Hmong village of Ta Van.
 During the hike, we met lots of women and children wearing traditional clothes who were really eager to talk to us (and some of them spoke surprisingly good English!).